RossMcMillan92/ITCSS-Sass-Structure/README.md

   background-color: green;
 }
 ```
-This is fine because all of the grouped classes are related, and the btn modifier classes aren't hoisted away to other parts of the compiled css.
+This is fine because all of the grouped classes are related (all buttons, not a mix of objects and components), and the btn modifier classes aren't hoisted away to other parts of the compiled css.

 **Note:** '.btn--primary' and '.btn--secondary' extend the silent class '%btn' rather than '.btn'.
 This is so we can nest the '.btn' class elsewhere without Sass creating extra unneeded code.
 [Harry Roberts goes into more details about this here.](http://csswizardry.com/2014/01/extending-silent-classes-in-sass/)